raspberrypilearning/relax-stretch/en/step_8.md

 **How about adding a new exercise routine?**

-You could use some of Nadia's currently unused costumes or even duplicate an existing costume, and edit the costume to make a new position costume of your own!
+You could use some of Nadia's costumes that are currently unused, or even duplicate an existing costume, and edit the costume to make a new position costume of your own!

 Would you use the `say`{:class="block3looks"} or `Text to Speech`{:class="block3extensions"} block for the instructions?
 It's completely up to you.

-**You could even add controls to change the speed of the routines.**
+**You could add controls to change the speed of the routines.**

 You could use a new `variable`{:class="block3variables"} to control the `wait`{:class="block3control"} times and how long it takes to `say`{:class="block3looks"} the instructions.
 You could create more buttons to control speed, like the arrows to control the number of repetitions.